U.S. - Norway bilateral issues

 Defense and Security Cooperation: As NATO allies, the United States and Norway are committed to each other’s defense and partner in critical crisis areas around the world.

 - Bilateral Defense Cooperation: The U.S. and Norwegian militaries enjoy a high level of cooperation and interoperability.
 Approximately 500 Norwegian military personnel, including pilots, train in the United States annually and about 175 active military sales cases are in process.
-Norway has selected the Joint Strike Fighter F-35 as its next generation supersonic fighter aircraft, and will be taking delivery of four JSF F-35 training aircraft in 2016.
+Norway has selected the Joint Strike Fighter F-35 as its next generation supersonic fighter aircraft, and will be taking delivery of JSF training aircraft in 2017.

 Diplomatic Cooperation and Global Development: The United States and Norway cooperate closely on some of the world’s most intractable challenges.
 We share a commitment to democracy and development cooperation, as highlighted by Norway’s generous $5.1 billion foreign aid budget in 2013, which constitutes more than 1% of the country’s GDP.
 The United States and Norway are two of the eight founding members of the Open Government Partnership (OGP), a multilateral effort that supports national efforts to promote transparency, fight corruption, strengthen accountability, and empower citizens.

 - Middle East: Norway chairs the Ad-Hoc Liaison Committee (AHLC) to coordinate donor support to the Palestinian Authority and contributed $105 million to the Palestinian Authority in 2013, including $55 million in support of Palestinian economic development.